Freedom Circle logo

 How I Became a Liberal, by Alejandro Chafuen, 19 Dec 2003

-Part of Walter Block's autobiography series; Chafuen recalls his grandparents and parents, his youth in Argentina, and the people in Argentina and the United States who influenced him
+Chafuen recalls his grandparents and parents, his youth in Argentina, and the people in Argentina and the United States who influenced him; reprinted as chapter 15 of Walter Block's I Chose Liberty (2010)

 How to Become a Teacher [PDF], by Robert LeFevre, The Voluntaryist, Feb 1983

-Autobiographical summary of the events in LeFevre's life that led to the founding of the Freedom School, including LeFevre's relationship with Baldy Harper and the offer for him to lead the School
+Autobiographical summary of the events in LeFevre's life that led to the founding of the Freedom School, including his relationship with Baldy Harper and the offer to Harper to lead the School

 One set of writings impressed me in particular.
 A man named Leonard Read had organized a Foundation at Irvington-on-Hudson in New York ...
 The Foundation ... was issuing a series of tracts, which, in simple, understandable terms spelled out logical and scientific reasons why private enterprise is superior to a centrally controlled system ...
 The organization was housed ... in a magnificent old mansion where Read had assembled some of the finest brains in the country ... such persons as Ludwig von Mises, Ayn Rand, Frank Chodorov, Suzanne LaFollette, John Chamberlain, James Rogers ...